platformsh/platformsh-docs/sites/platform/src/languages/php/_index.md

 {{% note theme="info" %}}

-You can now use the {{% vendor/name %}} composable image (BETA) to install runtimes and tools in your application container.
+You can now use the {{% vendor/name %}} composable image to install runtimes and tools in your application container.
 To find out more about this feature, see the [dedicated documentation page](/create-apps/app-reference/composable-image.md).</br>
 Also, see how you can [modify your PHP runtime when using a composable image](#modify-your-php-runtime-when-using-a-composable-image).